apple/swift-play-experimental/CONTRIBUTING.md

 An experimental Swift Package Manager branch implements a new "swift play" command, which provides an easy way to list and run `#Playground` instances found in package library targets.

+"swift play" is currently supported on macOS and Linux.
+With partial support for Windows.

 ### Swift Package Manager prototype branch build

 Checkout and build the swift-package-manager branch `eng/chrismiles/swift-play-prototype` first.